 Dr. Heath has done numerous speaking engagements focused on community health, joint pain management, stress management, sports related injuries and prevention, and has engaged with various sports clubs including football, basketball, soccer and track.
 Prince George's Community College invited him to speak to its Hillman Entrepreneurs cohort about starting and running a successful business.

 Dr. Heath is a licensed USSF, VYSA Elite Soccer Coach who has also played at various levels.
 He is passionate about the sport and offered a Summer soccer camp for kids with international coaches and former professional players.

 Dr. Heath is married and has three kids who are active with Maryland United FC, DeMatha Catholic HS, and Anne Arundel Soccer Association.
-Proudly, his children have used the sports training program at the clinic to qualify for the Junior Olympics in 200m, 400m, long jump and 4x100 relay.
+Proudly, his children have benefitted from the sports training program to qualify for the Junior Olympics in 200m, 400m, Long Jump and 4x100 relay.